 Much of their work was an examination of identity – who are we are where are we going – seeing this as the basis of all art making.
 In later years, as a group they worked internationally, finding that the expression of their local experience had a potency and a resonance of much more than local significance.

 Sandwell grew out of six towns – Wednesbury, Smethwick, Rowley Regis, Tipton, West Bromwich, and Oldbury – whose growth were stimulated by the Industrial Revolution of the early 19th century.
-In 2014, the borough has a population of 310,000, with diverse cultures including those of Black African, Black Caribbean, Indian, Pakistani, Bangladeshi and Yemeni peoples, alongside more recent migrants from Central and Eastern Europe.
+By 2016, the borough has a population of 319,500, with diverse cultures including those of Black African, Black Caribbean, Indian, Pakistani, Bangladeshi and Yemeni peoples, alongside more recent migrants from Central and Eastern Europe.
+34% of residents are from these minority ethnic communities.
+This compares to 20% in England and Wales.

 As a result of the industrial past, and with shifts from a manufacturing to a knowledge-based economy, Sandwell has undergone a great period of transition.
 Manufacturing still accounts for 19% of jobs in Sandwell, compared to 9% in Great Britain as a whole.
 Former industrial land – often contaminated – meant that in the early 90’s it had the highest proportion of derelict land outside of London, but extensive reclamation programmes have reduced this by over half.